User Data Access¶

 Kibana has suffered from several vulnerabilities since the last three years.

-Protecting Kibana is not enough, you are likely to require to also protect your elasticsearch in a way to enforce confidentiality, and prevent internal users to access unwanted data.
+Protecting against your Kibana exploits is not enough, you are likely to require to also protect your elasticsearch against unwanted queries or commands in a way to enforce confidentiality, and prevent internal users to access unwanted data or cause damage.

 To ensure the integrity of the logs, the punch can deploy a specific configuration based on hash generation, strongbox and check verification channels.
 A model can be sent on demand - ask firstname.lastname@example.org